RobinChao/human_activity/README.md

 </tr>
 </table>

-Repeating the procedure using PCA as input to LinearSVC gives similar results.
+Repeating the procedure using PCA as input to LinearSVC gives results similar to Logistic Regression.

 PCA with Logistic Regression or SVM seems to be faster and more accurate than Random Forest alone.

+#### Conclusion:
+Can we predict human activity using smartphone data?  __Yes,__ within reasonable bounds for some simple activities.